Carl-33/c-class-library/readme.md

 ## Usage

-Two options:
+### Two options:

 1. Download these files, and in the terminal type `dotnet run --project ShowCase/ShowCase.csproj` to start the program.
 When prompted enter any string into the terminal.
 The program will take the string and determine if the first letter is a capitol letter or not.
 Either enter another string to continue running the program, or press the Enter key with an empty line to exit out.

-2. Go to this [C# tutorial](https://docs.microsoft.com/en-us/dotnet/core/tutorials/library-with-visual-studio-code) to build the program for yourself.
+2. Try out thi [C# tutorial](https://docs.microsoft.com/en-us/dotnet/core/tutorials/library-with-visual-studio-code) to learn how to build the program for yourself.